machal/cssmine-content/nastroje-bootstrap.md

 -   Fully responsive grid for creating layout

--   Advanced styling of basic component of the web site: forms, buttons, tables...
+-   Advanced styling of basic web site components: forms, buttons, tables...

 -   UI components such as navigation tabs, accordions, modal windows…

--   jQuery plugins to support the functionality of the above mentioned UI components
+-   jQuery plugins to support the functionality of the above-mentioned UI components

 -   The ability to change the look and behavior of components using LESS